Ecasept/CCSW/README.md

 # Usage

 ## Analyzer
-When you first start the analyzer, it will instantly take a screenshot of your computer.
+On the first run, the program will simulate the stock market to get average values for it, which will later be used to recommend specific actions.
+The simulation will only run the first time you start the analyzer.
+After you start the analyzer (and the simulation is completed), it will instantly take a screenshot of your computer.
 Make sure you have Cookie Clicker opened and the stock market visible.
 The program will print a URL that you should visit.
 Here you will see the details of the instance that you have configured.
 - If there is no instance configured, you will be shown options for creating a new instance or logging in to an already existing one.
 Follow the instructions to continue.
 - If you have already configured an instance, the analyzer will have tried to log in when it was started, and the results will be shown on the website.
 If the login was successful, you should be able to continue to the bounds selection.
 Here you will see the screenshot that was taken earlier.
 Select the region of your screen where the different values of the stocks are displayed, and click submit.
 After this, the analyzer will immediately start screenshotting the area, processing it and uploading the data.
 You can take a look at the output of the program to see what it is currently doing.